redhat-appstudio/application-service/README.md

 * [Pact tests](./docs/pact-tests.md) - contract testing using a Pact framework is part of the unit tests
 * [OpenShift CI job artifacts](https://docs.ci.openshift.org/docs/how-tos/artifacts/) - Prow job executed by the CI system generates an artifacts directory, this doc describes the contents of this directory and how they can be used to investigate the job steps

+## Release

+For more information on the application-service release policy, please read the release [guideline](./docs/release.md).

 ## Contributions